IT Showback Complexity | Showback vs. Chargeback Difference

 To make matters more complex, more and more companies are dependent on usage-based pricing via 3rd party solutions with the infrastructure shared between different R&D teams.
 All teams use the same DBs and the same K8s clusters.
 The bills just keep piling on, and nobody has the ability to Showback and chargeback which group is responsible for the dollar cost.
 In other words: billing chaos.

-The FinOps difference between IT Showback and chargeback
+The FinOps Difference Between IT Showback and Chargeback

 Showback and chargeback both represent processes of accountability where departments are asked to own their technology usage and resources after being provided with a visibility tool that allocates the costs associated with them.